frenchfulton94/frontend-nanodegree-mobile-portfolio/src/README.md

 - Moved `pizzasDiv` initiation outside the for loop
 - Moved pizza animation into callback for `requestAnimationFrame` function
 - Moved taxing non iterative depedent evaluations out side of the for loop
+- replace all query element selectors with faster `getElement` calls